ember-learn/guides-source/guides/v3.1.0/components/defining-a-component.md

 ember generate component my-component-name
 ```

-Ember components are used to turn markup text and stylesheets into reusable content.
+Ember components are used to turn markup text and styles into reusable content.
 Components consist of two parts: a JavaScript component file that defines behavior, and its accompanying Handlebars template that defines the markup for the component's UI.

 Components must have at least one dash in their name.
 So `blog-post` is an acceptable